About Whitecap Books

 In 2012, Whitecap Books was purchased by Fitzhenry & Whiteside.
-Whitecap titles are available across North America, with distribution in the United States through Midpoint Books, and can be found in traditional bookstores as well as a variety of alternative retail outlets, including museums, clothing stores, and cookware suppliers.
+Whitecap titles are available across North America, with distribution through Firefly Books in Richmond Hill, ON.
+Our books can be found in traditional bookstores as well as a variety of alternative retail outlets, including museums, clothing stores, and cookware suppliers.

-Whitecap's books are distributed by Fitzhenry & Whiteside from Markham, Ontario, but the company maintains its West Coast spirit and its editorial and production office in the heart of Vancouver's Gastown neighbourhood.
+The company maintains its West Coast spirit with its editorial and production office in the heart of Vancouver's Gastown neighbourhood.

 Awards and Recognition